Wales has produced some of the very finest players to have graced the Premier League over the years.

 16. Dean Saunders

-Most notably, Saunders chipped in with 12 goals in the Premier League's first season, as Aston Villa pushed to win main PL title.
-And while Man Utd went on to claim the crown, it was Saunders who would later help Villa get revenge on United as he bagged a brace in the 1994 League Cup final to help his side pick up their first piece of silverware for 12 years.
+Most notably, Saunders chipped in with 12 goals in the Premier League's first season as Aston Villa pushed Manchester United all the way in the title race.
+Though Man Utd went on to claim the crown, Saunders would help Villa get revenge on United two years later as he bagged a brace in the 1994 League Cup final - helping his side pick up their first piece of silverware for 12 years.